Sunday, 30 December 2018

 In conclusion, it is important to wait until nacht to daven maariv on Motzaei Shabbos.

-Sunday 14 October 2018
+Sunday, 14 October 2018

-Standing up for a Rabbi during Davening
+Standing up for a Rabbi During Davening

-R’ Eliezer Waldenberg (Tzitz Eliezer 14:10), however, writes that the reason that one who is learning should stand is because one should be able to do so without properly interrupting their learning.
-Nonetheless, he writes that while one should stand during their davening, one shouldn’t if they are reciting the shema.
+R’ Eliezer Waldenberg (Tzitz Eliezer 14:10) explains that one should stand while learning because it does not constitute a proper hefsek.
+He states that while one should stand during davening, one should refrain from standing if they are in the middle of reciting the shema.

-Nonetheless, R’ Moshe Sternbuch (Teshuvos Vehanhagos 4:22) writes that one should stand even while saying the shema especially as it is unlikely that it will stop one’s concentration (See Shevet Halevi 6:146:4).
-Similarly, the Ben Ish Chai (Ki Seitzei 2:15) writes that as honouring a talmid chacham is essentially honouring Hashem, one should stand even in the middle of the shema.
+Nonetheless, R’ Moshe Sternbuch (Teshuvos Vehanhagos 4:22) argues that one should stand even while reciting the shema, particularly since it is unlikely to disrupt one’s concentration (See Shevet Halevi 6:146:4).
+Similarly, the Ben Ish Chai (Ki Seitzei 2:15) emphasises that honouring a talmid chacham is essentially honouring Hashem, and thus one should stand even during the shema.

-Saturday 6 October 2018
+Saturday, 6 October 2018

 Forgot to Wait after Meat